trinodb/trino/docs/src/main/sphinx/security/file-system-access-control.rst

 * ``original_role`` (optional): regex to match against role names of the requesting impersonation.
 Defaults to ``.*``.
 * ``new_user`` (required): regex to match against the user that will be impersonated.
-Supports replacement string to substitute against *original_user*.
+May contain references to subsequences captured during the match against *original_user*, and each reference will be replaced by the result of evaluating the corresponding group respectively.
 * ``allow`` (optional): boolean indicating if the authentication should be allowed.
 Defaults to ``true``.